Highway Code changes: Frequently asked questions

 Other rules in the HC use advisory wording such as ‘SHOULD / SHOULD NOT’ or DO / DO NOT’.
 Failing to comply with those rules is not, in itself, a criminal offence, but may be used in court to decide whether a more general offence has been committed (e.g. ‘careless’ or ‘dangerous’ driving), or civil liability (whether someone is owed compensation for injury or property damages).

-The Government is now consulting on proposed changes to the HC in GB to improve safety for cyclists, pedestrians and horse riders (vulnerable road users – VRUs).
-The proposals all relate to changes to the advisory rules, because as outlined above, to change the mandatory rules the Government would have to change the law.
+The Government launched a review of the HC last July, consulting on proposed changes to the HC in GB to improve safety for cyclists, pedestrians and horse riders (vulnerable road users – VRUs).
+The proposals all related to changes to the advisory rules, because as outlined above, to change the mandatory rules the Government would have to change the law.

 It's sometimes suggested that where the rules are advisory, and not a legal requirement, that they don’t really matter because few people read the HC except when learning to drive.